Step-by-step installation instructions are available in the Getting started section.

 {"auths": { "<PROXY_REGISTRY>": {"username":"<PROXY_USERNAME>","password":"<PROXY_PASSWORD>","auth":"<AUTH_BASE64>"}}}

-• <PROXY_USERNAME> — the username for authenticating to <PROXY_REGISTRY>;
+• <PROXY_USERNAME>: Username for authenticating to <PROXY_REGISTRY>

-• <PROXY_PASSWORD> — the password for authenticating to <PROXY_REGISTRY>;
+• <PROXY_PASSWORD>: Password for authenticating to <PROXY_REGISTRY>

-• <AUTH_BASE64> — a Base64-encoded string of <PROXY_USERNAME>:<PROXY_PASSWORD>.
+• <AUTH_BASE64>: A Base64-encoded string of <PROXY_USERNAME>:<PROXY_PASSWORD>

 The final value for registryDockerCfg must also be Base64-encoded.